brittonlaroche/MongoDB-Demos/Applications/Shipping/tutorial/queryAnywhere/README.md

       const client = stitch.Stitch.initializeDefaultAppClient('shipping-wkfpx');
 ```

-Pasting the API key directly into the html is a bad idea.
-There are a number of ways to properly manage and API Key and this is not one of them.
+__Important Note:__ Pasting the API key directly into the html source code is a bad idea.
+There are a number of ways to properly manage an API Key, and this is not one of them.
 We highly recommend hidding and accessing this key according to best practices.
 Unfortunatley we dont have access to any of those methods in this tutorial.
-Just make a mental note that long term the API Key needs to be managed outside of the html source code and according to your organizations best practices.
+Just make a mental note that long term the API Key needs to be managed outside of the html source code and according to your organization's best practices.

 Save the index.html and double click it.
 You should see something like this: